chaitu-ycr/py_proj_template/README.md

 # py_proj_template
-My Python 🐍 projects template
+My Python 🐍 projects template.
+MKDocs is used for documentation.

 ## Acknowledgements
 I want to thank plants 🎋 for providing me oxygen each day.